princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 ## **Prologue**

-This is part 2 of this blog series, *Catching AI with its pants down*, which aims to explore the inner workings of neural networks and show how to build a standard feedforward neural network from scratch.
+This is part 2 of this blog series, *Catching AI with its pants down*.
+This blog series aims to explore the inner workings of neural networks and show how to build a standard feedforward neural network from scratch.

 In this part, I will go over the biological inspiration for the artificial neuron and its mathematical underpinnings.

 {% include blogseries_index_catching_ai.html %}